jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 # Prologue

-I wrote this for the people on GitHub, Wikipedia, Udemy, Stackoverflow, Slack, Dribbble and wherever else you open-source Jedi gather.
+I wrote this for the people on GitHub, Wikipedia, Udemy, Stackoverflow, Slack, Dribbble and wherever else you open-source Jedi like to gather.
 Learning your ecosystem of digital tools was cool.
 Learning your philosophy was even cooler.

-You've change the world.
-Most people just don't realize it yet.
-They still think stuff like news, manufacturing, and education is only for government or big business.
-Yet because of you, there's countless digital tools for _the people_ to control their own lives.
+You've change the world, the world just doesn't know it yet.
+Most people still think stuff like news, manufacturing, and education is only for government or big business.
+Yet because of you, there's countless tools for _the people_ to control their own products, identity, and lives.
 It's truly a new world.
-One where Cinderella goes to the ball simply because she wanted to have fun.
+One where Cinderella is no longer a powerless extra, she can go to the ball because... everyone can.

 You're like Yoda!
 I'm being serious.
-Whether its moms learning to repair iPads for extra cash, laid off workers learning to program solar panels, or parents teaching their kids, you've empowered regular people to become protagonists.
+Whether its parents educating their children, moms learning to repair iPads for extra cash, or laid off workers using Rails to make their own business app, you've empowered regular people to stop hoping for a better life and become protagonists making a better life.

 I'm one of them.
-I'm a lone politics, history, and philosophy geek who spends his days thinking about what's coming next in the story of civilization.
-With Firefox, Project Gutenberg, YouTube, and Wikipedia I can do my own research.
-With Markdown, VS Code, and Ghost I can write, design, and host my own work.
+I'm a lone politics, history, and philosophy geek who spends his days thinking about what's next in the story of civilization.
+With tools like Project Gutenburg, VS Code, and Ghost I can research, write, and host my own work.
 With Word and Figma I can collaborate with world-class illustrators and writers to make it better.
-This book is a byproduct of your own ecosystem.

-The old ecosystem sucks.
+A few decades ago I'd be searching book indexes, scribling on paper, and praying a publisher looked my way.

 I helped clean office buildings as kid.
-Picking up the garbages and blue bins before going off to read PC Gamer.
-Years later when working inside my own cubicle the cleaners were short staffed.
-Management spent hours meeting about the "garbage problem".
-Their solution?
-More meetings.
+I picked up the garbages and blue-bins because it was so easy.
+Years later when working at a big office, the cleaners were short staffed.
+Management fed off these petty problems.
+They spent hours meeting about these "garbage problems".
+In open-source there's no one to delegate to so pepole would just wrap it up and move on to building world changing tools.

-I, like any worker, had the solution wrapped up before my tenth birthday.
-It's so comical when you've seen the openness, accountability, and work ethic of open-source.
-Open-source isn't perfect.
-Some people are dicks, projects die off, politics gets involved.
-But that's humanity.
-Only by giving us freedom to say "take the garbage out or I'm leaving", as open-source does, do our virtues flourish.
+Not that open source can run the world.
+Read The _Innovators_ and Walker Isaacson will explain how the trifecta of academic institutions, private corporations, and the military was perfect to create the digital revolution.
+Likewise, it was for profit companies, academic institutions, and open-source programmers who kept it going.

-Open-source can't cure everything.
-Huge universities, corporations, and militaries started the digital revolution and aren't going anywhere (nor should they).
-However, open-source is the next step in human evolution because it's a check against middleman from these organizations becoming delegating obsessed gatekeepers; like when a few hackers introduced us to internet streaming when Darth Blockbuster wanted us to keeping borrowing his DVDs.
+But open-source is the next step in human evolution because it's a check against antagonists in these organizations holding back new technology from society; like when a few hackers introduced society to internet streaming when Darth Blockbuster wanted us to keeping borrowing his DVDs.

 Open-source are the modern minuteman.
-They should be self-sufficient.
-But organizations like Wikipedia, Mozilla, Khan Academy.
-Channels like Real Engineering, CodeCademy, and Traversy Media.
-The countless people uploading to NPM, RubyGems and elsewhere often need donations just to keep going.
-All while old tools like universities, television broadcasters, and movie studios get massive subsidies, tax credits, and bailouts.
+The guardians of the people's interest and betterment.
+They should be self-sufficient and well funded.
+But the countless people contributing articles, feedback, and code often need donations just to keep going.
+All while old tools like banks, television broadcasters, and movie studios get massive subsidies, tax credits, and bailouts while meeting about garbage problems.

-This great difference signifies our society's great divide.
-Open-source heroes invent new tools to improve civilization, while the people who control CDs, paper-forms, and call-centres, antagonize upgrades dethroning their place atop the heirarchy and sending them back to equality.
+This huge difference signifies our society's great divide.
+While open-source heroes invent new tools to improve civilization, many antagonists build gates to retain power and be the only ones at the party.

-At first I only wanted to learn about open-source.
-Now I want to liberate it.
-Because to keep changing the world, you can't just _make_ new tools; now you have to _replace_ old tools too.
+At first I only wanted to learn about open-source fight.
+Now I want to empower it.
+Telecommuting, right to repair, home power generation, real internet privacy; a better world is waiting once open-source realizes it can't only _make_ new tools; it has to _replace_ old tools too.
+It's new vs old tools.
+Jedi vs. Sith.

-Telecommuting, right to repair, home power generation, internet privacy, accident-proof cars; a new world is right there, literally at our finger tips!

-We need a new philosophy to get there.
-Regular people can't use typical "red/blue" politics.
+We need a new philosophy to win the fight.
+Neither open-source or the people can use typical "red/blue" politics anymore.
 These philosphies are very outdated.
-Their believers march and yell like its Woodstock in 1969, because technologically speaking they love 1969 and thus like Darth Blockbuster's old tools.
-The potential of digital tools is as lost to him as books, guns, and telescopes were to a Bible thumping Darth King.
+Their believers march and yell like its Woodstock in 1969, because technologically speaking they love 1969.
+The potential of digital tools is as lost to him as books, guns, and telescopes were to Darth King.

-Open-source doesn't agree.
-You all feel the "majic" of new tools but have a hard time explaining why; because humanity still doesn’t understand how our "cyborgology" changes us when we pick up a radio, a smartphone, or a lightsaber (one day!).
-That's why I turned your unspoken philosophy into a new political philosophy.
-Like a web framework, it uses terms like "Darth Blockbuster", "Death Star rule book", "Jedi vs Sith" to make it easier for the struggling middle class to understand the true political question of our time.
+Open-source loves new technology.
+You feel the "majic" of new tools but have a hard time explaining why; because humanity still doesn’t understand how our "cyborgology" changes us when we pick up a radio, a smartphone, or a lightsaber (one day!).
+That's why I turned your unspoken philosophy into a new political philosophy that works like a web framework because it uses terms like "Darth Blockbuster", "Death Star rule book", "Jedi vs Sith" to make it easier for everyone to understand the true political question of our time.

-The question isn't "are you for red, or blue, politics?".
-But "are you for, or against, using digital tools to upgrade our way of life?".
+It's not "are you for red, or blue, politics?".
+The true question is "are you for, or against, using digital tools to upgrade our way of life?".

-Like fans of an aging sitcom, the people are distractedg by the "dark majic show" of the bombastic political rhetoric, car commercials, fantasy football stats to notice they're in a new digital world open-source is happy to make for them.
+The people don't see this question.
+They're too distracted by the "dark majic show" of fantasy football stats, fancy car commercials, and bombastic political rhetoric to realize they're in a new digital world with no gates.
+Our job is to make the people look up from main street and realize their new digital powers.

-Our job is to make them gaze up from main street and realize they control society (the "Leviathan" ruler in the drawing), because society is controlled by them, _the people_.

-Our opportunity comes when a regular person has yet another problem with their tax forms, car radiator, ashphalt shingles, or whatever old tool the antagonists are keeping alive.
+Our opportunity comes when a regular person has yet another problem with their tax forms, car radiator, ashphalt shingles, or whatever old tool antagonists keep alive.
 This is when the pain of living on the frontline makes regular people search for a better way to live.

-This moment is where I want to empower open-source.
-Because this is where all its coders, designers, writers, and contributors can replace old tools by saying;
+And this moment is where I want to contribute to open-source.
+Because this is where all its coders, designers, writers, and contributors can swell our ranks by saying;

-  >You don't need to live with this.
-You don't need to yell at the TV or hope "change" will happen next election.
-My friends and I invent new tools so you can improve your own life...
-They're more cheap, respect your privacy, and are controlled by the people.
-You can use them.
-And better yet we could use your help... because it's our own ruling philosophy holding us all back.
+  >My friends and I invent new tools that are affordable, powerful, and controlled by the people.
+And we need your help... because it's our own ruling philosophy preventing these new tools from improving your life.

 And if the regular person asks what they heck you're talking about, you can tell them to read Techvolution: A New Philosophy; then go back to changing the world.